trinidj/phrolova-project-v2/data/resonators/baizhi/talents.md

 ### Stimulus Feedback

 For every Heavy Attack on hit, Baizhi restores HP to the nearby team member with the least HP equal to 0.25% of Baizhi's max HP.

----

-## Intro Skill: Overflowing Frost

-Baizhi calls You'tan to perform 1 plunging attack, dealing Glacio damage while restoring HP to all team members nearby.

----

-## Outro Skill: Rejuvinating Flow

-Baizhi restores HP equal to 1.54% of her max HP to The next character (or other characters on a nearby team that activates an Outro Skill) every 3s for 30s.
-Resonators gaining this healing also gain 15% all-Type DMG Deepen for 6s.